09u2h4n/PyAPKDownloader/README.md

     pip install apkdownloader

+## ❗You have to clone this repository to use.
+Pip won't work!❗
 ## Usage 📦
 The Apk Downloader module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
 ### Using Aptoide 🛒